 - Shipping integration

 If you choose to, you’ll be able to add products, product descriptions, photos, pricing, discounts, promotions, etc. on your own.
-You can do this one by one, or by importing from another database like you POS system.
-For import, clients often provide a spreadsheet file for us to do the actual import.
+You can do this one-by-one, or by importing from another database like your POS system.
+For import, clients often provide a spreadsheet file for us to take care of the actual importing process.

 Why sell products online?

 The most obvious reason is to expand your market.
 A local retailer can become a national retailer practically overnight.
-That can be critical to business growth as competition becomes increasingly severe.
+That can be critical to growing your business as competition becomes increasingly sophisticated.

 Promoting your business online costs far less than even local traditional media.
 Imagine only paying for your TV ads when a customer walks into your store.
 That’s essentially how paid search advertising programs like AdWords work.
 Even better, search engines will list your business organically for free.
 You don’t even have to ask.

 Finally, eCommerce levels the playing field.
 If your website looks like a million bucks, your customers will have confidence that you’re a great company to work with.
-It takes work, but it can pay off big.
+It takes work, but it can pay off big time.

-Sell products online for less than you think
+Getting started selling products online costs less than you might think.

-eCommerce doesn’t have to be very expensive, but it does require commitment and possibly quite a bit of work.
+eCommerce web design doesn’t have to be expensive, but it does require commitment and potentially quite a bit of work.
 The only way to find out if selling online makes sense for your business is to get the facts.
 We look forward to having that conversation.